• Skip to main content

 Another great example of putting their money where their title is, CCW Safe is another well-regarded big boy in the concealed carry insurance realm.
 Calling themselves a “… legal defense service plan” instead of an insurance plan, CCW Safe is committed to helping defend concealed carriers after they’ve already defended themselves.

-Although they offer great protection for LE and Military (both active and retired), we will be reviewing CCW Safe’s Ultimate plan since it can cover everyday concealed carriers.
+Although they offer great protection for LE and Military (both active and retired), we will review CCW Safe’s Ultimate plan since it can cover everyday concealed carriers.

 Benefits

-Probably the best reason to pick up CCW insurance from CCW Safe is because they offer no limits on the amount spent on criminal or civil defense trials.
-This is pretty unique, and makes their insurance policy with them one of the best on the market.
+One big reason to pick up legal protection from CCW Safe is because they offer no limits on the amount spent on criminal or civil defense trials.
+This is pretty unique and makes their plans one of the best on the market.

 Drawbacks